michael-sulyak/redux-class-decorators/README.md

 # Overview
 Writing reducers can be annoying, it takes time to create actionTypes, and actions, and to put it all into a switch.
 The benefits of this package is that you don't have to manage a separate actionTypes file.
 You get to define actions and a reducer in classes and all your types and API calls will live on just some objects.
 Just a matter of preference.

 You haven't to declare or manage string constants.
 This package meets the standard for stream action objects and will automatically declare string constants for types.
+Also this package works well with [redux-thunk](https://github.com/reduxjs/redux-thunk).

+If you have any questions, you can see [examples of use](https://github.com/expert-m/redux-class-decorators/tree/master/examples).

 [back to top](#table-of-contents)